jenreiher/chatty-app/README.md

 Features:

- -color pick: using the color menu (found to the right of your text input), you can select from 9 default colors for your username to be rendered as for other users to see!
+ -color pick: using the color menu (found to the right of your text input), you can select from 9 default colors for your username to be rendered for other users to see!

  -user count: top right of UI displays current number of user's online instaneously thanks to the magic of React and web sockets